emqx/neuron/README.md

 ## Test

-To test everying in one go
+To run all unit testers

 ```shell
 cd build